 - Lack of movement or verbalization

-Try to remember that all living things must eventually pass on – including our cherished pets.
+Remember that all living things, including our cherished pets, must eventually pass on.
 Focus on the good times that you spent with your parrot.
 It enjoyed a wonderful life, and now the time has come to rest.

-Many medical conditions are incurable.
-Once your parrot becomes very ill, it will eventually pass away.
-Most treatments will just prolong the inevitable.
+Once your parrot becomes very ill, most medical treatments will only prolong the inevitable.
 If so, an important question arises – how do you comfort a dying pet parrot?

-The days before your parrot passes away will be hard for you.
-Do not go through the experience alone.
-Ask friends and family members that love your parrot as much as you to help.
-The bird will also welcome the company of the humans that it grew to adore.
+The days before your parrot passes away will be hard for you, but don’t go through the experience alone.
+Ask friends and family members that love your parrot as much as you to assist.

-A dying parrot will also appreciate this solitude as parrots need to avoid stress.
-Being surrounded by other birds can be noisy, antagonistic, and exhausting.
+A dying parrot will also appreciate this solitude, as they must avoid stress.
+Being surrounded by other birds can be noisy, antagonistic, and exhausting for a sick bird.

-Your parrot will also be less friendly than when it was healthy.
-The act of staying alive is exhausting for your parrot, and it will likely grow antisocial.
-Other birds that once provided joyful companionship will now be considered a nuisance.
+Your parrot will be less friendly than when it was healthy.
+Staying alive is tiring for a parrot, and it’ll likely grow antisocial.
+Other birds that once provided joyful companionship will no longer do so.

 2/ Avoid Anxiety And Stress Triggers

-While these clever birds live full and active lives, interacting with their surroundings, they can also grow stressed.
-Parrots are constantly aware of what is happening to them and around them.
+While these clever birds live full and active lives, interacting with their surroundings, they can grow stressed.
+Parrots are aware of what is happening to them and around them.

-There is no scientific proof that parrots understand their mortality.
-Consider, though, that parrots hide sickness from their owners.
-Such secrecy suggests that birds understand and fear the changes that their bodies are going through.
-Common signs of distress include:
+There’s no scientific proof that parrots understand their mortality.
+However, they hide sickness from their owners, and such secrecy suggests that birds understand and fear the changes their bodies undergo.

 - Bright colors